• Skip to primary navigation

 three sisters soup served in bowl.

 • If you can’t find hominy – Hominy is commonly found in the beans section with Goya products.
-If you can’t find hominy, use fresh or frozen corn instead.
+If you can’t find hominy, use fresh or canned corn instead.

 vegetables and broth in slow cooker.